prashantkagali1009/TicketBookingSystem/README.md

 - **Queue** → for waiting list

 ## Run the Program
-1. Open terminal or VS Code
+1. Open terminal or VS Code OR jupyter
 2. Run this command:
    ```bash
    python ticket_booking.py